 By day, check out eclectic shops, artisan studios, museums and galleries.
-By night, take in a show, get an earful of music, savour award-winning cuisine, and hoist a pint in a place with more pubs and clubs per capita than almost anywhere else.
-For those not spooked by the shadows, a ghost walk explores our graveyards and haunted houses.
-Even the dead come alive around here.
+By night, take in a show, experience the vibrant music scene, savour award-winning cuisine, and hoist a pint in a place with more pubs and clubs per capita than almost anywhere else.
+For those not spooked by the shadows, ghost walks explores our graveyards and haunted houses.

 Birthplace of New Scotland, Gaelic culture lives on in the Northumberland Shore region.
 The skirl of bagpipes mingles with the cries of eagles, osprey, and cormorants hunting for food in tidal salt marshes.

-On the Northumberland shore sit back and relax, this region is known for long sandy beaches with some of the warmest beaches in Atlantic Canada.
-The coastal drive winds over 200km, stop at a wharf and buy some of the tastiest lobster in the world or discover one of the many finely skilled arts on the Artisan Way.
+On the Northumberland Shore, sit back and relax as this region is known for its long sandy beaches with some of the warmest beaches in Atlantic Canada.
+Stop at a wharf and buy some of the tastiest lobster in the world or discover one of the many skilled artisans along the Artisan Way.

-Navigate the sea-sculpted coast of the South Shore past weathered fishing villages, the UNESCO World Heritage site of Old Town Lunenburg, beaches & bays, and some 40-plus lighthouses – including the famous beacon at Peggy’s Cove.
+Navigate the sea-sculpted coast of the South Shore past weathered fishing villages, the UNESCO World Heritage site of Old Town Lunenburg, beaches & bays, and 40+ lighthouses - including the famous beacon at Peggy’s Cove.

 Discover privateering legends, tales of pirate treasure, and artisans who craft treasures of their own.
-Then head to Kejimkujik National Park for a natural adventure, come face to history with Mi’kmaq petroglyphs, and see the stars like you didn’t think was possible thanks to a Dark Sky Preserve.
+Visit Kejimkujik National Park and come face to history with Mi’kmaq petroglyphs and see the stars like you didn’t think was possible, in the Dark Sky Preserve.

 Yarmouth & Acadian Shores